mahdit83/advancedSmsManager/README.md

             }
         });

-If you pass a dialog layout to SmsHandler, you can pass 0 as dialogLayoutId but if you pass a one, it will show your custom dialog to confirm Send sms to user. but you should have two Android Button with these id in you layout:
+If you pass a dialog layout to SmsHandler it will show your custom dialog to confirm Send sms to user, if you don't want just pass 0 as dialogLayoutId. your custom dialog should have two Android Button with these id in you layout:

            <Button